Skip to main content

 2. Scammers initiate contact unexpectedly.

 A simple way to identify a scammer is if they contact you unexpectedly and ask for personal information.
-They may say they noticed a suspicious activity or claim that there is a problem with your account, and they need to “confirm” some personal or financial information.
+They may say they noticed suspicious activity, or claim that there is a problem with your account, and they need to “confirm” your personal or financial information.

 3. Scammers pressure you to act immediately.